Jewish atheism: Jewish theology

-19th-century and early-20th-century Reform Judaism in the United States, which became the dominant form of Judaism in the country by the 1880s, was profoundly shaped by its engagement with high-profile skeptics and atheist thinkers such as Robert Ingersoll and Felix Adler, and rabbis such as Isaac Mayer Wise, Kaufmann Kohler, Emil G. Hirsch, Joseph Krauskopf, Aaron Hahn, and J. Leonard Levy, resulting in a distinctly panentheistic U.S. Reform Jewish theology, which many would view as atheistic, skeptic, and/or having irreligious tendencies.
+In the 19th century and early 20th century, Reform Judaism in the United States, which became the dominant form of Judaism in the country by the 1880s, was profoundly shaped by its engagement with high-profile skeptics and atheist thinkers such as Robert Ingersoll and Felix Adler, and rabbis such as Isaac Mayer Wise, Kaufmann Kohler, Emil G. Hirsch, Joseph Krauskopf, Aaron Hahn, and J. Leonard Levy, resulting in a distinctly panentheistic US Reform Jewish theology, which many would view as atheistic, skeptic, or having irreligious tendencies.

 Liberal Jewish theology makes few metaphysical claims and is thus compatible with atheism on an ontological level.
 The founder of Reconstructionist Judaism, Mordecai Kaplan, espoused a naturalistic definition of God, and some proponents of post-Holocaust theology have also eschewed belief in a personal god.
 The Jewish philosopher Howard Wettstein has advanced a non-metaphysical approach to religious commitment, according to which metaphysical theism-atheism is not the issue.
 Harold Schulweis, a Conservative rabbi trained in the Reconstructionist tradition, has argued that Jewish theology should move from a focus on God to an emphasis on "godliness".
 This "predicate theology", while continuing to use theistic language, makes few metaphysical claims that non-believers would find objectionable.